cmazey/cmazey-command-line/googleshelldoc.md

 ```
 <img title="a title" alt="Alt text" src="/images/image2.png">

 After that, you will type in `python`, and then `ccl.py`.
 This will open the `ccl.py` file using Python.
-Python is already pre-installed, and it also includes Node.JS, C++, and C#, so there's no need to preinstall those.
+Python is already pre-installed, and it also includes Node.JS and C#, so there's no need to preinstall those.

 ```
 python ccl.py